SPARK FX 2019: CONFERENCE

 Graduating from Florida State University with a Bachelor of Fine Arts degree, Michelle quickly moved from short films and independent productions to feature film with 2000’s X-Men.
 Since then, she has worked on over fifty films and television shows.

-Mike has been working in visual effects for 20 years.
+Mike has been working in visual effects for over 20 years.
 He spent three years as Lead Animator on multiple sequences on James Cameron’s Avatar and went on to supervise the extended edition of the film.
-He worked as a Senior Animator on the first two films in Peter Jackson’s Hobbit trilogy before moving into the role of Animation Supervisor on The Hobbit: The Battle of the Five Armies.
+He worked as a senior animator on the first two films in Peter Jackson’s The Hobbit trilogy before moving into the role of Animation Supervisor on The Hobbit: The Battle of the Five Armies.
 In between The Hobbit films, he was Animation Supervisor on Ridley Scott’s Prometheus and James Mangold’s The Wolverine.

-Mike’s most recent work as Animation Supervisor has been David Lowery’s Pete’s Dragon, Avatar: Flight of Passage and Robert Rodriguez’s Alita: Battle Angel.
+Mike’s most recent work as Animation Supervisor has been David Lowery’s Pete’s Dragon, Avatar: Flight of Passage and Robert Rodriguez’ Alita: Battle Angel.

 Generalist Supervisor // ILM